Skip to main content

 Overview

-The Overview tab contains a Feed of the user’s combine post and comment activity in all Feeds, except unlisted Feeds.
+The Overview tab contains a Feed of the user’s combined post and comment activity in all Feeds, except unlisted Feeds.
 It also displays certain profile fields from the user’s Slack profile.
+The sidebar shows the user’s Awards & Badges, any public groups the user belongs to, and their About section with profile fields.

 Want to know when a user’s profile info is synced from Slack to the companion site?
 See the Companion Site Sync Guide .